fabianegli/singlecell_proteomics/README.md

 ### Interactive

-For this to work Podman needs to be installed on the system.
+For this to work `podman` needs to be installed on the system.

 The `Dockerfile` in this repository can be used as follows to run the notebook: